mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ```

 #### Argon Setup, Particle IDE, and Particle CLI
-We will be programming the Argon by developing our firmware code in C++, compiling to machine code, and downloading via Particle's over the air (OTA) update.
+We will be programming the Argon microcontroller by developing our firmware code in C++, compiling to machine code, and downloading to the device via Particle's over the air (OTA) update.

 4) [Establish credentials at Particle.io](https://www.particle.io/)